Dutch grammar: Pronominal adverbs

 A pronominal adverb is a location adverb that corresponds in meaning to a pronoun, and takes its place.
-These exist in English as well, but are rare; examples are thereby ("by that"), herewith ("with this") and whereupon ("upon what" or "upon which").
+They exist in English as well but are formal or outdated; examples are thereby ("by that"), herewith ("with this") and whereupon ("upon what" or "upon which").

 Pronominal adverbs are used to replace the combination of prepositions with pronouns.
 They are very common in Dutch, and in some cases mandatory.
 The following table shows the pronouns that have adverbial forms:

 Both the combination of preposition+pronoun and the pronominal adverb can often be used, although the adverbial form is more common.
 The pronoun is used mainly when one needs to be specific about it.
 The neuter pronoun het can never appear as the object of a preposition; the adverbial form is mandatory.
 Combinations of a preposition and a relative pronoun are also usually replaced by a pronominal adverb.
-E.g. The combination met dewelke (with which) is distinctly dated and usually replaced by waarmee.
+For example, the combination met dewelke (with which) is distinctly dated and usually replaced by waarmee.

 The masculine and feminine pronouns are used more often in the pronoun form, particularly when referring to persons, but the adverbial form may be used occasionally as well.

 Pronominal adverbs are formed by replacing the pronoun by its corresponding locative adverb and the preposition by its adverbial form and putting them in reverse order.
 The locative adverbs overal, ergens and nergens are separated from the prepositional part by a space, while the other four are joined to it.
 For example: